ginstrom/kanji-recognition/cline_docs/codebaseSummary.md

 - **Data Loading and Model Training**: Components for loading data and training models
   - `load.py`: PyTorch Dataset implementation for loading kanji data from LMDB databases
+  - `train.py`: Model training pipeline with CNN architecture

+- **Touch/Stylus Input Optimization**: Components for optimizing the system for touch/stylus input
+  - `convert_to_bw_multi_approach()`: Enhanced B&W conversion algorithm optimized for touch input
+  - Touch input simulation for data augmentation (to be implemented)
+  - Deployment preprocessing pipeline for real-time touch input (to be implemented)

 - **Docker Environment**: Configuration for containerized development
   - `Dockerfile`: Defines the container image